💜 Cynni 🏳️🌈 likes this.

 GeePawHill

-in reply to Natasha Jay 🇪🇺 • • •The great Cecil Adams, in his Straight Dope column, once offered an aside on an entirely different topic, saying (paraphrase) "I know this the same way I know the toilet paper goes over the roll towards you.
+in reply to Natasha 🇪🇺 • • •The great Cecil Adams, in his Straight Dope column, once offered an aside on an entirely different topic, saying (paraphrase) "I know this the same way I know the toilet paper goes over the roll towards you.
 Don't ask me how I know.
 I just know."

 Words to live by.